 Note: The literary works listed above are those that LZ almost certainly read or reread during the composition of 80 Flowers, or in some cases drew on from older unused notes.
-This list lacks, however, numerous literary sources LZ used because a high proportion made their way indirectly into the poems, as had long been his common practice.
+This list lacks, however, numerous literary sources LZ used because a high proportion made their way indirectly into the poems, as had long been his practice.
 Particularly the Century Dictionary includes many sample quotations, predominantly literary, which LZ often noted.
 Although obviously he knew Shakespeare very well, the majority of the Shakespeare references and quotations he notes can be traced back to the Century, although at times he also looked up the original passages since he sometimes indicates the speaker(s) or augments the quotation as it appears in the dictionary.
 Further Shakespeare references were found in Onions' A Shakespeare Glossary when LZ looked up obscure words or meanings.
-Liddell and Scott's A Greek Lexicon and Little and Short's A Latin Dictionary both include copious extensive lists of examples of usage in classical literature, although usually only giving phrases, but again LZ at times would follow this up in his Loeb Classical Library editions and copy out more extensive quotations, which in turn usually elicited details, often homophonic renditions, that made their way into the poems.
+Liddell and Scott's A Greek Lexicon and Lewis and Short's A Latin Dictionary both include extensive lists of examples of usage in classical literature, although usually only giving phrases, but again not infrequently LZ would follow these up in his Loeb Classical Library editions and copy out more extensive quotations, which in turn usually elicited details, often homophonic renditions, that made their way into the poems.

-JTW updated 17 March 2025
+JTW updated 13 April 2025